androbaza/smlm-seg/notes.md

 * successfully removed the blobs with 3 step `remove_small_objects` filtering, minimally affecting the MT structure.
 * MT_vs_ER model performed worse than MT_CL.
 MT mask was taking ER pieces in many cases.
 Will try to retrain with Focal loss without transfer learning from previous model.
 * Compare overlay types.
+* The DECODE paper would be helpful in writing our manuscript https://www.nature.com/articles/s41592-021-01236-x